HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Data/OSSIGPROC.md

 ```
 #include <ossignal.h>
 ```

+**Definition :**

+typedef void (LNCALLBACKPTR OSSIGPROC)()

 **Description :**

 A variable of type OSSIGPROC is a generic pointer to a signal handler function, returned by OSGetSignalHandler and OSSetSignalHandler.
 This pointer must be cast to a specific signal handler function type, OSSIGMSGPROC, OSSIGBUSYPROC, OSSIGBREAKPROC, or OSSIGDIALPROC to call the signal handler.

 **See Also :**
 [IXPostMessage](/domino-c-api-docs/reference/Func/IXPostMessage)